-Q: What was the situation in Algeria?
+Q: What was the situation in Algeria in 1970?

 BROWN: The situation was tense.
-I went ahead to Paris, to consultations in Paris.
-Consultations were a wonderful way to spend a couple days in a place like Paris.
-My wife and daughters linked up with me there and we flew two hours to Algiers.
+I went ahead for consultations in Paris.
+Bobbi and our daughters linked up with me there and we flew two hours to Algiers.
 No one met us at the airport.
-Apparently communications had failed and so we got a taxi, took it to the embassy and announced ourselves.
+Apparently communications had failed and so we took a taxi to the embassy and announced ourselves.
 I'm not sure how we managed with four people and luggage but our self-sufficiency impressed the people at the embassy.

-We called it the embassy but we had a very unusual situation there.
-We were the Americans Interest Section of the Swiss Embassy.
+We called it the embassy but the situation was very unusual.
+We were the American Interest Section of the Swiss Embassy.
 To back up a bit, in the early 1960s, the Algerians were struggling for independence in a bloody war against the French.
 No one had spoken out more on their behalf than President Kennedy.
 He was very moved by their struggle for independence and so there was a great feeling of gratitude towards the United States.

 But by 1967 and the Six Day War, Algeria followed many Arab nations in breaking diplomatic relations with the United States.
-They broke diplomatic relations with the United States but they still wanted to have relations; they wanted to have it both ways.
+They broke diplomatic relations with the United States but they still wanted to do business with us; they wanted to have it both ways.
 We accommodated them because it was in our interest to have a presence there.